pyrovelocity/tctsti/README.md

 > The new version should ideally be a valid semver string or a valid bump rule:
 > patch, minor, major, prepatch, preminor, premajor, prerelease.

 such as `poetry version prepatch`.
-You can also simply edit the version in the[pyproject.toml](./pyproject.toml) file.
+You can also simply edit the version in the [pyproject.toml](./pyproject.toml) file.
 After changing the version, when you push to github, the [CD](./.github/workflows/cd.yml) workflow will automatically publish it on Test-PyPI and a github release will be created as a draft.

 ## License